 Autocratic leaders make decisions without consulting their team members, even if their input would be useful.
 This can be appropriate when you need to make decisions quickly, when there's no need for team input, and when team agreement isn't necessary for a successful outcome.
 However, this style can be demoralising, and it can lead to high levels of absenteeism and staff turnover.

 Democratic leaders make the final decisions, but they include team members in the decision-making process.
 They encourage creativity, and people are often highly engaged in projects and decisions.
 As a result, team members tend to have high job satisfaction and high productivity.
 This is not always an effective style to use, though, when you need to make a quick decision.

-Lewin's framework is proving to be a popular and useful framework, because it encourages leaders to be less autocratic than they might instinctively be and have a blend of the three or more styles.
+Lewin's framework is proving to be a popular and useful framework because it encourages leaders to be less autocratic than they might instinctively be and have a blend of the three or more styles.

 "What makes a leader is not the ability to lead but having the courage to lead your team in trouble time and in time of greatness." - T. Amable - girlfridayz

-Why we say this at Girlfridayz our quote stand true to us recently the people of England decided to leave the EU (Brexit) and David Cameron Prime Minister at the time of the decision (23/06/2016) famously said when resigning I can no longer lead that ship as he was not sure what the future hold for England and it people so he preferred to abandon the ship.
+Why do we say this at Girlfridayz our quote stands true to us recently the people of England decided to leave the EU (Brexit) and David Cameron Prime Minister at the time of the decision (23/06/2016) famously said when resigning I can no longer lead that ship as he was not sure what the future hold for England and it people so he preferred to abandon the ship.

 The Blake-Mouton Managerial Grid

 The Blake-Mouton Managerial Grid was published in 1964, and it highlights the most appropriate style to use, based on your concern for your people and your concern for production/tasks.

 With a people-oriented style, you focus on organising, supporting, and developing your team members.
 This participatory style encourages good teamwork and creative collaboration.